universeplayer/universeplayer/README.md

 ### Tech

 Python, C++, Go.
-Comfortable with CUDA kernels, MLIR, reinforcement learning, and the OpenAI/Anthropic API stack.
+Comfortable with Multi-agent system.
 I enjoy working at the intersection of systems and ML.

 ### Elsewhere